- Search The Registry

 - My Account

 Ruth Brown was born on this date in 1928.
-She was an African American singer.
+She was a Black singer.

 After recovering, she recorded "So Long" in 1949.
-Brown stay there until 1961, then left Atlantic, had so-so success, and then retired.
+Brown stayed at the label until 1961, left Atlantic, had so-so success, and then retired.

-n the mid-1970s, she began recording blues and jazz for a variety of labels, and also won a Tony award for her role in the Broadway revue "Black and Blue," and appeared as a feisty deejay in the film "Hairspray."
+n the mid-1970s, she began recording blues and jazz for various labels, also won a Tony award for her role in the Broadway revue "Black and Blue," and appeared as a feisty deejay in the film "Hairspray."
 She also became a popular host on two National Public Radio shows, "Harlem Hit Parade" and "Blues Stage".